 9.1.1 Activation Basics

-When RStudio Server is first installed on a system it operates in evaluation mode for a period of time and then subsequently requires activation for continued use.
+When RStudio Workbench is first installed on a system it operates in evaluation mode for a period of time and then subsequently requires activation for continued use.

 To determine the current license status of your system you can use the following command: